BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **The Bringer of Death** `ACTIVE`

-Keep track of how many enemies that Bolg kills in Combat.
-After two kills, Bolg gains [Terror].
-After five kills, Bolg gains [Harbinger of Evil] (12").
-After eight kills, Bolg gains [Mighty Hero].
+Keep a track of how many enemy models Bolg kills in Combat.
+Once he has killed two or more enemies, Bolg gains the [Terror] special rule.
+Once he has killed five or more models, Bolg gains the [Harbinger of Evil] (12") special rule.
+Once he has killed eight or more models, Bolg gains the [Mighty Hero] special rule.

 </div>